Linear Regression in Python using Statsmodels

 • X = Independent variable (input variable used in the prediction of Y)

 In reality, a relationship may exist between the dependent variable and multiple independent variables.
-For these types of models (assuming linearity), we can use Multiple Linear Regression with the following structure:
+For these types of models (assuming linearity), you may use Multiple Linear Regression with the following structure:

 Y = C + M1*X1 + M2*X2 + …

-For illustration purposes, let’s suppose that you have a fictitious economy with the following parameters, where the index_price is the dependent variable, and the 2 independent/input variables are:
+For illustration purposes, suppose that you have a fictitious economy, where the index_price is the dependent variable, and the 2 independent/input variables are:

 • interest_rate